matejmarek/VOT2023_Dataset_presentation/presentation_mosaic/README.md

  # presentation_mosaic

-This is a program to make a video mosaic out of images for VOT presentation.
+This is a program to make a video mosaic out of images for a VOT presentation.
+The parameters will be: 1920:1080 and frame rate: 30, but you can easily change them in the programe.

 ## Preparations